gauravpatil123/Art-Style-Transfer-using-TensorFlow/README.md

 # Art-Style-Transfer-using-TensorFlow
 Neural Art Style Transfer based on [Gatys et al.](https://arxiv.org/abs/1508.06576)

+**Contents**
+- About
+- Classes
+- Scripts
+- Executables
+- Outputs
+  1. Columbia University Low Library - Van Gogh Starry Night
+  2. Mozart - Van Gogh - Portrait
+  3. Horse - Kandinsky

+**About**</br>
+This is a fun project that I have undertaken because of my fascination in style transfer techniques.
+The project is based on the original [Gatys et al.](https://arxiv.org/abs/1508.06576) paper.
+Some of the code for the project is inspired from the TensorFlow tutorials.
+My inspiration for this project is from the "Convolutional Neural Networks" course offered by deeplearning.ai on Coursera taught by Dr. Andrew NG.
+Although more sophisticated techniques and algorithms for neural style transfer are available today, I wanted to try these techniques for myself and visualize the resulting stylized outputs.

+**Classes**
+- BuildModel : Class to build the VGG model and extract layers and outputs of content and style images processed from the VGG model and Gram matrix
+- DefineRepresentations : Class to initialize the style and content layers from the VGG19 model

 **Scripts**
-- ImagePreprocessing : Preprocessing, scaling, loading, and display functions for input and output images
+- ImagePreprocessing : Several utility and helper functions for preprocessing, scaling, loading, and display of input and output images
-- DefineRepresentations : Choosing and defining the representations of style and content layers from the VGG19 model
-- BuildModel : building the model on the selected style and content layers, gram matrix function and style and content extractor

 **Executables**
-- TrainModel : Regularizing input images, defining loss function, defining training step and hyperparametrs, and traing to get stylized output image
+- TrainModel : Regularizing input images, defining loss function, defining training step and hyperparametrs, and training to get stylized output image

 **Outputs**
 - **Columbia University Low Library - Van Gogh Starry Night**